Ipswich Borough Council: History

 Ipswich was an ancient borough.
 In the Domesday Book of 1086 it was described as having burgesses, implying some form of borough status.
 The town's first known charter was issued by King John in 1200.

 The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which reorganised many boroughs across the country to a standardised model.
 It was then governed by a body formally called the "mayor, aldermen and burgesses of the borough of Ipswich", also known variously as the corporation, town council or borough council.
 When elected county councils were established in 1889, Ipswich was considered large enough to provide its own county-level services, and so it was made a county borough, independent from the surrounding East Suffolk County Council.

 The borough was reconstituted as a non-metropolitan district on 1 April 1974 under the Local Government Act 1972, becoming a lower-tier district authority with the new Suffolk County Council providing county-level functions.
 Ipswich kept the same boundaries at the time of the 1974 reforms and also retained its borough status, allowing the chair of the council to take the title of mayor, continuing Ipswich's series of mayors dating back to 1836.

 In 2007 the borough council bid to become a unitary authority, which would see it regain its independence from the county council.
 The proposal was considered by the government, but was ultimately rejected.
 Alternative options were then considered for introducing unitary authorities more generally across Suffolk, with a "North Haven" unitary authority covering Ipswich, Felixstowe and surrounding areas being the proposal recommended by the Boundary Committee in 2008.
 The new government which formed following the 2010 general election decided not to proceed with creating any unitary authorities in Suffolk.

+In March 2026, the government announced plans to abolish the borough in 2028 as part of local government reorganisation across Suffolk.
+These proposals were withdrawn in September 2026.